Ethan-Mulwee/Blend-Cpp/README.md

 # Blend Cpp
- Small library for reading and writing blend files
+ Small library for reading and writing blend files.

+ Right now this is only made to support modern blend files without compression.